Recipes

 $spreadsheet->getActiveSheet()->setCellValue('B8',$internalFormula);

-Currently, formula translation only translates the function names, the constants TRUE and FALSE, and the function argument separators.
+Currently, formula translation only translates the function names, the constants TRUE and FALSE (and NULL), Excel error messages, and the function argument separators.
 Cell addressing using R1C1 formatting is not supported.

 At present, the following locale settings are supported: